 In accordance with the missions of the university, college, and department, the Counseling Psychology program prepares professional psychologists who, upon graduation, are expected to become licensed and assume leadership roles in their communities.
 Students are expected to acquire: (1) a knowledge and skills base in psychology, research, counseling, psychological evaluation, and ethical, legal, and professional standards; (2) an identity as a counseling psychologist; and (3) the cultural competence needed for working in a diverse environment.
 The program is individualized to meet the students' goals.
 Graduates are prepared for positions in various settings including university counseling centers, community mental health centers, medical centers, independent practice, academia, and business.
 More detailed information on program goals, objectives, and competencies can be found here.

-As with all doctoral programs, the Ph.D. in Counseling Psychology places a strong value on engaging in the research process.
+The Counseling Psychology program places a strong emphasis on engaging in the research process.
 Faculty supervise research teams that provide students with opportunities to gain experience with the research process, present at conferences, and publish.
-Current teams study GLBT issues, international issues, health disparities, career development, multicultural and early family career issues, sexuality, wellness, and masculinity.
+Current faculty study GLBT issues, international issues, health disparities, career development, multicultural and early family career issues, sexuality, wellness, and masculinity.

 The program admits 7-8 students each year.
 Applicants are admitted once each year and are expected to begin coursework in the Fall semester; applicants for Spring admission are not considered.
 Students entering with a master's degree are expected to spend a minimum of three years in residence in Memphis and then complete a pre-doctoral internship in their fourth year.
 Students complete 78 hours of coursework in the substantive areas of psychology and counseling psychology, 12 hours of dissertation credit, and 9 hours of internship credit.